YouTube invests in video music site Vevo

-SAN FRANCISCO, July 3 (Reuters) - Google Inc’s YouTube said on Wednesday that it has made an investment in Vevo, an online music video hub that provides some of the most popular content on YouTube.
+SAN FRANCISCO (Reuters) - Google Inc’s YouTube said on Wednesday that it has made an investment in Vevo, an online music video hub that provides some of the most popular content on YouTube.

 YouTube and Vevo also renewed the partnership that allows YouTube to feature Vevo’s music videos on its website, with the two companies sharing the ad revenue.